Hawaii Diminished Value Claims

 Richards v.
 Kailua Auto Machine Service, 10 Haw.
 App.
 613 (1994)

-The Hawaii Intermediate Court of Appeals held that damages for tortious property damage may include both the reasonable cost of repairs and the difference between the vehicle’s value before the accident and its value after repairs are completed, so long as the total does not exceed the vehicle’s pre loss market value.
+The Hawaii Intermediate Court of Appeals held that damages for tortious property damage may include both the reasonable cost of repairs and the difference between a vehicle's value before the accident and its value after repairs, so long as the total doesn't exceed the vehicle's pre-loss market value.

 Below are answers to common questions about Hawaii diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Hawaii follows a fault based system for property damage claims.
-The at fault driver’s insurer may be responsible for diminished value in addition to repair costs.
+Hawaii follows a fault-based system, so the at-fault driver's insurer may be responsible for diminished value in addition to repair costs.

-• Can I pursue diminished value against my own insurance in Hawaii?
+Can I pursue this through my own insurance?

-There is no mandated state formula.
-Market comparison analysis of similar vehicles with and without accident history is commonly used to determine measurable resale impact.
-In island markets like Hawaii, local vehicle availability and demand can also influence valuation.
+There's no mandated formula in Hawaii.
+Market comparison analysis of similar vehicles, with and without accident history, is the standard approach — and in an island market, local vehicle availability and demand can factor in as well.

 Hawaii generally allows two years for property damage claims.